LMU-MSBA/Finding-Talent-Improving-Spotify-New-Artist-Recommendations/README.md

 Technology
 - RDS for data management and ETL skills
-- MySQL Workbench for data management and ETL Skills
+-  SQL Programming language skills on database client MySQL Workbench for data management and ETL Skills
 - Excel to manage and document data
 - Tableau for visualizations
 - GitHub to ensure proper documentation